-ACADEMIC DISHONESTY AND DISCIPLINE
+ACADEMIC DISHONESTY

-- Suspected cases of academic dishonesty must be documented by the involved faculty or staff and dealt with directly and promptly. - Course directors should immediately report such instances to the vice dean for medical education or the associate dean for student affairs.
+- Suspected cases of academic dishonesty must be documented by the involved faculty or staff and dealt with directly and promptly. - Course directors should immediately report such instances to the vice dean for medical education or the assistant dean for academic affairs.